hsk81/oauth2-gateway/README.md

 DATETIME_PATH=/now
 ```

-Path which allows to easily test if a `oauth2-gateway` instance is up and
+Path which allows to easily test if an `oauth2-gateway` instance is up and
 running.

 ```bash
 DEBUG=false
 ```

-If set to `true` (or `1`) then the full POST request to the ACCESS_TOKEN_URI
+If set to `true` (or `1`) then the full POST request to the `ACCESS_TOKEN_URI`
-will be logged.
+will be logged: This should be used with care, since the *full* POST including
+the `CLIENT_ID` and `CLIENT_SECRET` are logged!

 ```bash
 GRANT_TYPE=authorization_code
 ```

-Tells the access token issuing service behind the ACCESS_TOKEN_URI that we wish
+Tells the access token issuing service behind the `ACCESS_TOKEN_URI` that we
-to acquire the token by providing an *authorization* code.
+wish to acquire the token by providing an *authorization* code.

 ```bash
 REDIS_EXPIRATION=1209600
 ```

-The default expiration time of the cached access token in seconds (which is
+The default expiration time of the cached access token in seconds, (which is
 equal to `14` days).

-## A Concrete Authorization and Authentication Flow
+## A concrete Authorization and Authentication Flow

 1. Visit the *authorization* URL for a service to acquire the authorization
-   code, with the URI `${AUTHORIZATION_URI}`:
+   code, with the `${AUTHORIZATION_URI}`:

 ```http
 GET ${AUTHORIZATION_URI}